vasil-mozenda/portfolio-app/README.md

 # portfolio-app

-## Sources This app is a portfolio website
+## This app is a portfolio website presentation